xdmushui/partner-center-sdk/develop/transfer-eligibility-resources.md

 # TransferEligibility resources

 A partner creates a transfer when a customer wants their subscription with the partner to be transferred to another partner.
+Use TransferEligibility to check whether a subscription is eligible to be transferred.

 ## TransferEligibility